Lukla Flight Delays and Cancellations: What Trekkers Should Know

 Moreover, local businesses, especially hotels around Ramechhap Airport, which typically accommodate over 350 tourists at a time, are feeling the pressure.
 Cancellations have left many stranded, making accommodations a challenge.

 Despite the current challenges, there's a silver lining.
 Tourism numbers are on the rise.
 The inflow of tourists, especially from India and Europe, to the Sagarmatha National Park, shows promising trends.
-With numbers almost reaching pre-pandemic levels, there's hope on the horizon.
+With annual visitor numbers back above one million, the long-term trend is bright.

 Get updates and Exclusive Offers up to 20% Discount